-

 How are management incentive schemes typically structured?

-Private equity transactions are typically structured in Ireland using either a double or triple “newco stack”.
-This will be made up of (i) a top holding company (“HoldCo”), through which the PE fund will holds its equity; (ii) an intermediate holding company (“MidCo”), which depending on the overall funding structure for the deal, will typically be used to hold the PE fund’s shareholder debt; and (iii) the purchaser vehicle (“BidCo”), which will be the vehicle used to acquire the shares in the target company.
+Management incentivisation is a hallmark of Irish PE transactions and is typically a key element of any PE backed purchaser’s business plan.
+As such, medium and long term management incentivisation represents a key consideration for the structuring of such transactions.
+In Ireland, financial sponsor backed acquirers are typically structured using either a double or triple “newco stack”.
+This will be made up of (i) a top holding company (“HoldCo“), through which the investment fund will holds its equity; (ii) an intermediate holding company (“MidCo“), which depending on the overall funding structure for the deal, will typically be used to hold the fund’s shareholder debt; and (iii) the purchaser vehicle (“BidCo“), which will be the vehicle used to acquire the shares in the target company.

 -